October 4, 2022

 Most Texas divorce attorneys will tell you that a typical time for a divorce to be finalized is four to six months, with a year being not uncommon.
 If a wife is pregnant, the courts will wait until the baby is born to resolve issues of child custody and child support.

-Texas does not absolutely require you to hire a family law attorney attorney for a divorce.
+Texas does not require you to hire a family law attorney for a divorce.
 Nevertheless, you are probably going to need a lawyer unless:

 There may be other circumstances where you need a lawyer and you are well-advised to consult with a lawyer about your situation early on in the divorce process.
 Under no circumstances should the same lawyer represent both divorcing spouses.

 Texas allows many fault-based grounds for divorce, as well as many defenses against these grounds.
 Some examples of grounds for fault-based divorce include:

 Your divorce is truly started when you file your Original Petition for Divorce.
-One important question is “Where do you file for divorce?”
+One important question is “Where do you file for divorce?”.
 The simple answer is.
 “In the District Clerk's Office at your local county courthouse”, as determined by evaluating the residency requirements.
 Some counties allow online divorce filing (e-filing), and some do not.
 Even if they do, you must use their particular website and follow their rules.
-As mentioned above, either you or your spouse must have lived in the county for at least 90 days.
+As mentioned above, either you or your spouse must have lived in the county where you are filing for at least 90 days.

 Service of the process allows a divorce hearing to occur, even with an online divorce filing.